swmcc/exercises/README.md

 ## Description

-I reuse to use the 'Kata'...
+I refuse to use the 'Kata'...
 However they can explain it better than I can so here goes:

 >A code kata is an exercise in programming which helps a programmer hone their skills through practice and repetition.
 The term was probably first coined by Dave Thomas, co-author of the book The Pragmatic Programmer, in a bow to the Japanese concept of kata in the martial arts.